travelnxt/appacitive-docs/index.md

 Only a single instance of a connection of a specific type can be created between two article instances.
 As a result, a connection can also be uniquely identified by its type and the id pair of its endpoints.
-As an example, say you have two users and you want to see if they are friends (by virtue of a "friend" connection between them), the you can simply try and retrieve that connection by specifying the type as "friend" and providing the ids of the two users.
+As an example, say you have two users and you want to see if they are friends (by virtue of a "friend" connection between them), then you can simply try and retrieve that connection by specifying the type as "friend" and providing the ids of the two users.

 ** Parameters **